sun02070207/Java_Study/README.md

 # Java_Study
-Java_Study
-According to the video website learning Java procedures.
+Java_Study is a Java program for learning from video websites(bilibili).